Clarkson Wright and Jakes Ltd Banner Image

 What is a joint venture agreement?

 A joint venture agreement is made between two or more parties in order to pursue a business venture together.
-It can be advantageous to pool resources and expertise, as well as improving ability to secure funding and to employ outside help where necessary.
+It can be advantageous to pool resources and expertise, as well as improving your ability to secure funding and to employ outside help where necessary.

 A joint venture agreement can be made between individuals or other legal entities such as companies or limited liability partnerships.